jtolentino1/jtolentino1/README.md

-# Hi there 👋 \n Here's some info about me!
+# Hi there 👋
+# Here's some info about me!

 ### My name is Joshua Tolentino, and I'm currently studying Computer Science at the University of Calgary